getmetal/motorhead/README.md

 - GET|POST|DELETE `/sessions/:id/memory`

 A max `window_size` is set for the LLM to keep track of the conversation.
-Once that max is hit, Motörhead process the `window_size` / 2 messages and summarizes them.
+Once that max is hit, Motörhead will process (`window_size` / 2 messages) and summarize them.
 Subsequent summaries, as the messages grow, are incremental.

 ## Config